-Blocking: This is defined as blocking access to scoring elements or goals.
-This includes the Color selector.
-Temporary blocking due to traversing congested areas is expected, but strategic blocking to limit the opponent's ability to score is not allowed.
+Blocking: This is defined as inhibiting a robot's access to scoring elements.
+Temporary blocking while in congested areas is expected, but strategic blocking to limit opponent's ability to score is not allowed.

-Border Trees: Represented as green screws standing on their heads, 8 of these are placed on specific spots on the border of each Mining Region on top of the plywood.
+Border Trees: Represented as green screws standing on their heads, 8 of these are placed on specific spots on the border of each Mining Region, on the edge of the plywood boards that are facing upwards.
 If a team successfully mines and delivers the correct Ore from one of their Mining Regions back to their base, they'll earn 30 points for the Ore, plus an additional 5 points for every Border Tree still standing on that Mining Region's border (on top of the wood) at the end of the match.
-NOTE: Border Trees may shift during the course of the game but will still count for full points as long as they are still standing in the same orientation on the plywood boards (4 on each side) at the end of the match.
+NOTE: Border Trees may shift during the game but will still count for full points, as long as they are still standing in the same orientation on the plywood boards (4 on each side) at the end of the match.
+Due to the size of the screws, teams should also take precautions to ensure they design and control their robots in such a way to minimize potential effects from the lag screws falling onto or around their robots during a match.